-Coal royalty revenue is not expected to continue beyond 2023 as the Genesee power plant completes its conversion to natural gas based fuelling and coal mining operations have ceased.
+The operator of the Genesee power plant continues to transition to natural gas-based fuelling and the Genesee Mine ceased operations at the end of 2023.
 The Altius coal royalty refers to the thermal (electrical) coal produced from the Genesee Mine located in Alberta, Canada.

 In 2015 the Government of Alberta introduced its Climate Leadership Plan, which in particular changed its policies regarding coal-fired electrical power generation.
 At the time it publicly acknowledged that the objective of the Plan, to completely phase out coal-based electrical generation capacity by 2030, would have a negative economic impact on stakeholders that had made investments in its integrated coal electricity sector under previous policy regimes.
 Alberta elected to provide transition payments to impacted electrical generation stations as a means of compensation for resulting stranded investments and to ensure continuing investor confidence in the province.
-After attempting unsuccessfully to seek positive engagement with the Alberta government respecting payments to the Corporation as a result of its stranded investments, in November 2018 Altius commenced action against Alberta and against Canada, which had similarly taken action to phase out coal-fired electrical generation across Canada, by filing a Statement of Claim in the Court of Queen's Bench of Alberta.
+After attempting unsuccessfully to seek positive engagement with the Alberta government respecting payments to the Corporation as a result of its stranded investments, in November 2018 Altius commenced action against

+Alberta and against Canada, which had similarly taken action to phase out coal-fired electrical generation across Canada, by filing a Statement of Claim in the Court of Queen's Bench of Alberta.
 The suit claimed \$190 million in damages while describing actions that Altius believes were tantamount to expropriation of its royalty interest in the integrated Genesee Mine and power plant in Alberta.
 The suit also claimed an unlawful taking of its property and undue interference with its economic interests.
 Proceedings continued as set forth in the documents that are posted to the Altius website and on January 4, 2021, by a Decision of a Master of the Court of Queen's Bench, the applications of Alberta and Canada to dismiss the Altius Statement of Claim on a summary basis and without a trial was granted.
 Altius believed that this decision was in error and incorrectly applied the law on taking and constructive expropriation and appealed the decision of the Master to the Court of Queen's Bench of Alberta, which on April 8, 2022 dismissed the Appeal.
 Altius further appealed this decision to the Court of Appeal of Alberta, which appeal was heard by the Court in November 2023.
-The decision of the Court of Appeal on this appeal is pending.
+On April 4, 2024 a decision was issued by the Alberta Court of Appeal.
+In its decision, the Court of Appeal upheld the earlier decision to summarily dismiss Altius's claim on the grounds that it did not believe that the legal test for constructive taking or de facto expropriation was met.
+The Corporation elected to not pursue the matter further.